Virgin Galactic Holdings Inc. (SPCE) vs. Its Peers: A Comparison

 SPCE) stock’s latest price update

-Virgin Galactic Holdings Inc. (NYSE: SPCE)’s stock price has increased by 1.74 compared to its previous closing price of 4.03.
-Despite this, the company has seen a loss of -1.44% in its stock price over the last five trading days.
+Virgin Galactic Holdings Inc. (NYSE: SPCE)’s stock price has decreased by -0.25 compared to its previous closing price of 4.06. however, the company has experienced a -1.22% decrease in its stock price over the last five trading days.
 Barron’s reported on 01/13/23 that Virgin Galactic Shakes Up Management.
 The Stock Is Soaring for Another Reason.

 SPCE’s Market Performance